Dashlane Password Manager Review 2023

 Web app

 To the right of the menu bar, all data set entry types in your vault are listed.
-These can be sorted alphabetically, by category, or last use.
-When clicking on an entry, a detailed view will open, in which you can edit usernames or passwords.
-Oddly enough, it isn't possible to modify categories, and after querying support, they informed us that this functionality still hasn't been integrated into the new web app.
+These can be sorted alphabetically, by category, or by last use.
+Click on an entry to open a detailed view in which you can edit usernames or passwords.
+It isn't possible to modify categories, and after querying support, they informed us that this functionality still hasn't been integrated into the new web app.

-One of Dashlane's special features is its password changer, which you can use to automatically change passwords for specific online services.
+One of Dashlane's special features is "Password Changer", which you can use to automatically change passwords for specific online services.
 We'll discuss this in greater detail below, however, this feature is still undergoing beta testing.
-Other bells and whistles, such as the VPN, have not yet made the jump over to the software's browser version.
+Other bells and whistles, such as the VPN, haven't made the jump over to the software's browser version.

 Desktop app

 To tap into Dashlane's full potential, you'll need to use its desktop app, which is designed similarly to the web app.
 To the left of the navigation menu, you'll also find entries (the "receipts" data set type is also included, as is the ability to set an emergency contact).
-In the center of the interface, you'll find all of your data sets.
+All of your data sets are located in the center of the interface.

-The detailed view provides nearly the same options, however, you can assign entries to categories and create new categories.
+The detailed view provides nearly the same options, however, you can assign entries to existing categories and create new ones.

 The service's VPN, which is only available to premium subscribers, is accessible via the upper menu bar.

-A number of Dashlane's features are still only available in the desktop app, however, the password manager's future is clearly browser-based.
+Many Dashlane features are only available in the desktop app, however, the password manager's future is clearly browser-based.

 Browser extension

 The service's browser extension, which is pinned to your browser's taskbar, serves as the control center for the program's autofill features.
-In the vault tab, you can view all saved entries, with entries for the site that you're presently on listed first.
-Beyond that, you can adjust autofill settings for each website, or create secure passwords using the password generator.
-For anything more beyond that, you'll be forwarded to the browser app.
+You can view all saved entries in the "Vault" tab, with entries for the site that you're presently on listed first.
+Beyond that, you can adjust autofill settings for each website, or create secure passwords with the password generator.
+For everything else, you'll be forwarded to the web app.

-Data sets for the site you're currently visiting are displayed first in the browser extension.
+Data sets for the site you're visiting are displayed first in the browser extension.

-As we've noted above, while preparing this review, Dashlane was in something of a transitional phase.
-The desktop app seems to be on the way out, with the password manager relying on its web dashboard and browser extension moving forward.
-Even though we had no difficulties with the interfaces of these, we did notice one or two issues with their usage concepts.
-In addition, we also find it unfortunate that support for the desktop app will be discontinued.
+Dashlane is in a transitional phase: Its desktop app seems to be on the way out, with the password manager relying on its web console and browser extension.
+Even though we had no difficulties with these, there were some minor usage issues.
+We're also disappointed that support for the desktop app will be discontinued.

-Accordingly, Dashlane feels less well-rounded than it did when we last reviewed it.
-Once the transition from desktop to browser has been completed, and the features are no longer spread across multiple platforms, Dashlane should return to its former glory.
+In our eyes, it seems like Dashlane isn't as well-rounded as it was during our last review.
+Once the transition from desktop to browser has been completed, and features are concentrated in a single interface, the provider should return to its former glory.

 Visit Website